thevivekpandey/thevivekpandey.github.io/_posts/2014-02-22-some-auction-strategies.md

 * multiple items are for sale
 * some items are more desirable than others, and order of desirability is same for all participants.
-* a participant needs to bid only one bid value
+* a participant can bid only one bid value
 * a participant can win at the most one item

 There are various ways to understand GSP and VCG.
 In this article, let's consider the